bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 set skip-completed-text on
 ```

-It is instructive to highlight a few capabilities enabled above:
+Highlighting a few capabilities enabled above:

 - The `<TAB>` and `<Shift-Tab>` keys will now cycle completions choices

-- Completions will commence after pressing the `<TAB>` just once
+- Completions will commence immediately after pressing the first `<TAB>`

 - Partially typing a command and pressing `<Up>` will engage `history` substring
-  matching, not just start of line matching
+  matching, not simply just start of line matching

 - The `<Alt-e>` edit-and-execute binding is a reasonable Vim-mode substitute if
   Vim or Neovim is the configured `$EDITOR`; noting that Readline only supports
-  a basic Vi-mode if configured
+  a very basic Vi-mode if configured

 Shell Options
 -------------